 The pros and cons of net neutrality

 Still on the fence about net neutrality?
-Here's both sides of the argument
+Here are both sides of the argument

-However, who is right and wrong in the case for net neutrality is more complex than it seems and below we have weighed up the pros and cons to help you pick your side of the debate
+However, who is right and wrong in the case for net neutrality is more complex than it seems, so we've set out the pros and cons of net neutrality to help you pick your side of the debate.

 Freedom of expression

 Net neutrality currently prevents ISPs from controlling the content their users can and cannot view on the web.
 This is crucial for media organisations, for example, and users can ultimately pick and choose from which organisation, or organisations, they get their news.

 Rolling back net neutrality could potentially threaten freedom of speech and access to a diversity of ideas if ISPs chose to block voices that don’t align with their business interests.
 Net neutrality lets all the many, diverse people in the world have a voice online, for better or worse.

 An open internet ensures that larger companies don't have yet another advantage over a tiny startup.
 It's a level playing field on the internet, where everything is delivered as fast as possible to the end user.